-- The Priority Status is based on how much and how quickly someone is in need of help. - Waiver slots are only assigned to people who have a Priority One Status. - Only the people who have a Priority One Status will have their information shared with members of the committee who choose the people to receive a Waiver Slot. - This process is to make sure the people who are in the most need are able to access waivers first. - If something changes in your life and your need for a Waiver slot becomes more urgent, let your Support Coordinator know as soon as possible. - Once you are assigned a slot, you will be offered one of the Developmental Disability (DD) Waivers.
+- The Priority Status is based on how much and how quickly someone is in need of help. - Waiver slots are only assigned to people who have a Priority One Status. - Only the people who have a Priority One Status will have their information shared with members of the committee who choose the people to receive a Waiver Slot. - This process is to make sure the people who are in the most need are able to access waivers first. - If something changes in your life and your need for a Waiver slot becomes more urgent, let your Support Coordinator know as soon as possible. - Once you are assigned a slot, you will be offered one of the Developmental Disability (DD) Waivers.\

-Information about the Developmental Disability Waivers found on page 21.
+\Information about the Developmental Disability Waivers found on page 24.

-• If you accept that Waiver slot, your Support Coordinator will describe all of the services available to you under that Waiver and your Support Coordinator will start linking you with those services.
+• If you accept that Waiver slot, you and your Support Coordinator should work together to decide which services can help you to achieve your goals and live your 'good life'.
+Your Support Coordinator will describe all of the services available to you under that Waiver and will start linking you with those services.
 Within 30 days, you should be receiving supports from at least one of the Waiver services.